-Up to eight semesters of honors courses, taken in the last two years of high school, that are designated honors in approved subjects receive additional points in grade point average calculations.
+Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade, can be accepted.
 Each unit of A in an approved course will receive a total of 5 points; B, 4 points; C, 3 points.
-(A maximum of two of these courses may be counted in the 10th grade.)